Updated on Mar 3, 2026 09:53 IST

 S.S.
 Jain Subodh PG College INR 72,150

 Bethune College, University of Mumbai, Madras Christian College, Sophia College, Kishinchand Chellaram College, Delhi University, etc., are some top government Psychology colleges offering postgraduate degree programs in India.
-Interested candidates can see the following table for some similar options.
+Check out some more related options below.

 Best Government Colleges PG-Level Course Fees